Saggarwal9/Code_Foo_8/Back_End/readme.md

 2) **Data.java** contains all possible data variables that can be retrieved from parsing the RSS feed.

 3) **CryptoUtils.java** contains the **encrypt()** and the **decrypt()** method used to encrypt/decrypt username and password inputted by the user.
 The class uses a 2-layer encryption using **PBEWithMD5AndDES Encryption**.
-This is an optional add-on.
+This is an optional add-on service.
 I felt it would go nicely with the theme.
 Possible improvement here would be to change from 2 layer encryption to 3 layer encryption.

 4) **DBTablePrinter.java** contains the methods to print the database.
 The owner(Hami) has allowed free distribution of this code.
 For more information, check out the github page for DBTablePrinter: https://github.com/htorun/dbtableprinter.